-Following the publication in 2010 of the "Healthcare Quality Strategy for NHSScotland" which held a vision of a "world class healthcare system", the Chief Nursing Officer of the Scottish Government, Ros Moore, and the NMAHP (Nursing, Midwifery and Allied Health Professions) Coordinating Council commissioned a report on professionalism as they agreed that it was a good opportunity "to consider how we could re-energise the concept."
+In 2010, the Scottish Government published the 'Healthcare Quality Strategy for NHS Scotland' which held a vision of a 'world class healthcare system'.
+Following its publication, the Chief Nursing Officer of the Scottish Government, Ros Moore, and the NMAHP (Nursing, Midwifery and Allied Health Professions) Coordinating Council commissioned a report on professionalism as they agreed that it was a good opportunity 'to consider how (they) could re-energise the concept'.

-As Council members are aware, the Chair of HPC, Dr Anna van der Gaag, was appointed to the working group which was chaired by a lay member, Dr Frances Dow, former Vice Principal at the University of Edinburgh.
-The working group was tasked with exploring the issue of professionalism and the focus was on the NMAHP workforce, although not exclusively, and it was carried out in parallel to the ongoing work in this area within Scottish medicine.
+A working group was appointed to produce this report on professionalism and Dr Frances Dow, former Vice Principal at the University of Edinburgh, appointed as the lay Chair.
+The working group was tasked with exploring the issue of professionalism and the focus was on the NMAHP workforce, although not exclusively, and it was carried out in parallel to the on-going work in this area within Scottish medicine.
+The Chair of HCPC, Anna van der Gaag, was appointed to the working group.

-The working group formulated a series of recommendations which are summarised on pages 31-33 of the report.
-The Coordinating Council have considered the report and further work on implementing the recommendations is under development
+The final report on professionalism was published in January 2012 and included a series of recommendations (which are summarised on pages 31-33 of the report itself).
+The NMAHP Coordinating Council has considered the report and is now working on implementing the recommendations.